 I want to host a fundraiser as a Team Fox member, where do I begin?

-If you know what type of fundraiser you want to host, start by registering as a Team Fox member to gain access to Team Fox resources including:
+If you know what type of fundraiser you want to host, you will start by registering as a Team Fox member on Classy.
+Classy is our fundraising platform that allows you to create a customizable fundraising page and start collecting donations which will be credited toward your fundraising goal as they are received.

-If you know that you want to support the Foundation, but are not sure of what you exactly want to do, visit www.teamfox.org and explore the resources and event ideas on our website.
+If you know that you want to support the Foundation but are not sure of what you exactly want to do, visit The Latest from Team Fox for event ideas.
 We are even happy to brainstorm with you!
 Reach out to us at firstname.lastname@example.org.

 I’m an athlete and interested in participating in an endurance athletic event with Team Fox.
 Which events are Team Fox charity partners and how can I gain entry?

 Each year we partner with worldwide endurance events including marathons, half marathons, 5Ks and triathlons.
 A list of events with available Team Fox spots can be found here.